josephwwilliams/PocketAngular/README.md

 ## Development

-Run `yarn start` for a dev server.
+Run `yarn dev` for a dev server.
 Navigate to `http://localhost:5173/`.

 ## Build